Computer Assisted Proof of Drift Orbits Along Normally Hyperbolic Manifolds

-Stability remained a major concern in the new theory, and a central problem was to understand perturbations of completely integrable systems.
-Indeed the solar system itself can be viewed as a system of weakly coupled (completely integrable) two body problems, and the question of it's stability has captivated mathematicians since the days of Newton.
-To formalize the discussion\footnote{We refer to \cite{LM} for a comprehensive presentation of symplectic geometry}, let $\A^n=T^*\T^n=\T^n\times\R^n$ denote the annulus with the angle-action coordinates $(\theta,r)$, endowed with the symplectic form $\Omega=\sum_{i=1}^ndr_i\wedge d \theta_i$.
+One of the fundamental problems of classical mechanics is to understand the dynamics of perturbations of completely integrable systems.
+Indeed the solar system itself can be viewed as a system of weakly coupled (completely integrable) two body problems, and the question of comment 2{its }stability has captivated mathematicians since the days of Newton.
+To formalize the discussion comment 9{let $\T = \R \mod 2\pi$}, let $\A^n=T^*\T^n=\T^n\times\R^n$ denote the annulus with the angle-action coordinates $(\theta,r)$, endowed with the symplectic\footnote{We refer to \cite{LM} for a comprehensive presentation of symplectic geometry} form $\corTypo{\omega}=\sum_{i=1}^ndr_i\wedge d \theta_i$.
 Consider a Hamiltonian of the form

 where $f$ is small in some suitable function space (analytic, $C^\infty$, $C^\kappa$, etcetera).
-The Hamiltonian differential equations generated by $H$ read
+The Hamiltonian equations of motion generated by $H$ are

-and we note that when $f \equiv 0$, all the orbits move with constant velocity on invariant tori.
+We say that the system is completely integrable when $f \equiv 0$, as all the orbits move with constant velocity on invariant tori.

-When $f$ is small it is apparent that the evolution of the action variables $r_i$ are ``slow''.
-The fact that this evolution is ``extremely slow'' emerged from the averaging methods originally developed by Lagrange and Laplace, furthered by Poincar\'e and Birkhoff, and which culminated in the work of Littlewood \cite{Littlewood_1959} and in the major achievements of Nekhoroshev \cite{Nekhoroshev_1977}.
-Thanks to the work of these and many subsequent authors it is now well-known that if $f$ is strictly convex and analytic, then the drift in the action variables cannot exceed a variation of $O(\eps^{1/2n})$ during an $O\big(\exp (1/\eps)^{1/2(n-2)}\big)$-long time, where $\eps$ measures the size of the perturbation function $f$.
+When $f$ is small, the evolution of the action variables $r_i$ are ``slow''.
+The fact that this evolution is ``extremely slow'' emerged from averaging methods originally developed by Lagrange and Laplace, furthered by Poincar\'e and Birkhoff, culminating in the work of Littlewood \cite{Littlewood_1959} and in the major achievements of Nekhoroshev \cite{Nekhoroshev_1977}.
+Thanks to the work of these and many subsequent authors, it is now well-known that if comment 3{$h$} is strictly convex and analytic, then the drift in the action variables cannot exceed a variation of $O(\eps^{1/2n})$ during an $O\big(\exp (1/\eps)^{1/2(n-2)}\big)$-long time.
+Here $\eps$ measures the size of the perturbation function $f$.

-Following another line of research dating back to Poincar\'{e}, Kolmogorov \cite{MR0068687} proved the first results on ``perpetual stability'' of solutions of analytic systems~\eqref{eq:hamform}.
-Kolmogorov's approach is geometric in essence: he proves that the integrable invariant tori of the form $\T^n\times\{r^0\}$ persist and are only slightly deformed when the perturbation $f$ is added to the system, provided that the frequency vector $\nabla h(r^0)$ is Diophantine, meaning that there are constants $\gamma>0$ and $\tau>0$ such that
+Examining the problem from another direction, Kolmogorov \cite{MR0068687} proved the first results on ``perpetual stability'' of solutions of analytic systems~\eqref{eq:hamform}.
+Kolmogorov's approach is geometric in essence: he proves that -- provided comment 4{that $f$ is analytic, } that the frequency vector $\nabla h(r^0)$ is Diophantine{, and that certain non-degeneracy conditions on $h$ hold} -- then the integrable invariant tori of the form $\T^n\times\{r^0\}$ persist and are only slightly deformed when the perturbation $f$ is added to the system.
+By Diophantine we mean that there are constants $\gamma>0$ and $\tau>0$ such that